-Most job seeker send many applications to all kinds of different educational institutions and schools, trying to secure some interview invitations and eventually a new job.
-Job search is a game of numbers after all, and it would be naive to think that people submit their application to one school only (unless their uncle works there as a school principal, and they are sure to succeed in an interview).
+The majority of job seekers will send their applications to several educational institutions, trying to eventually secure at least some interview invitations.
+Job search is a game of numbers, and it would be naive to think that people submit their application to one school only (unless their uncle works as a school principal at the place, or they have a similar connection within the leadership circles).

 On the other hand, school principals and other interviewers do not like candidates who wander from one interview to another, knowing nothing about the schools they want to join, and hopefully bring value to.
 Summarized and underlined, we ask you this question (or one of the alternatives, such as “Why do you want to join this school as a teacher?”) to see how serious you are about your application with us.
 Serious people do prepare for their interviews.

 Show respect and recognition